Acheroniano/gen-ai-bootcamp-free-2025/sentence-constructor/chatgpt/prompt.md

 ### Vocabulary Table
 - the table should only include nouns, verbs, adverbs, adjectives
-- the table of of vocabular should only have the following columns: Japanese, Romaji, English, Portuguese-BR, Spanish, Klingon
+- the table of vocabulary should only have the following columns: Japanese, Romaji, English, Portuguese-BR, Spanish, Klingon
 - Do not provide particles in the vocabulary table, student needs to figure the correct particles to use
-- ensure there are no repeats eg. if miru verb is repeated twice, show it only once
+- ensure there are no repeats example: if miru verb is repeated twice, show it only once
 - if there is more than one version of a word, show the most common example
+- The Portuguese-BR Column have the translation of words in the student input from English to Portuguese-BR

 ### Sentence Structure
 - do not provide particles in the sentence structure